 Information is the foundation of humanity.
 In the absence of information, humans were wild and tribal.
-Information is the foundation of being what we are today; we know how to make planes, and ships and, most importantly, read and write.
-That’s why you are here, etc. So the information is the main thing behind what we are today, whether it is the information of rights or anything else.
+Information is the foundation of what we are today; we know how to make planes, ships and, most importantly, read and write.
+That’s why you are here, etc. So, information is the main thing behind what we are today, whether it is about rights or anything else.

 How can blockchain help manage data across different levels of governance?

 Blockchain could simplify trusted information management, making it easier for government agencies to access and use critical public-sector data while maintaining security.
-A blockchain is an encoded digital ledger stored on multiple computers in a public or private network.
+A blockchain encodes a digital ledger stored on multiple computers in a public or private network.
 It comprises data records, or “blocks.”
 Once these blocks are collected in a chain, they cannot be changed or deleted by a single actor; instead, they are verified and managed using automation and shared governance protocols.

 Blockchain use cases in information governance